-WIN-911 Mobile provides remote access to WIN-911 systems with iOS and Android mobile devices by leveraging Microsoft's Azure cloud services which provide a secure connection between WIN-911 system and mobile devices.
+WIN-911 Mobile provides remote access to WIN-911 systems with iOS and Android mobile devices by leveraging.
+Microsoft's Azure cloud services that provide a secure connection between the WIN-911 system and mobile devices.

 WIN-911 Mobile requires a connection to the internet to access Azure cloud services.
-You have two options for deploying WIN-911 Mobile, standalone and distributed.
+You have two options for deploying WIN-911 Mobile, standalone, or distributed.
 A standalone deployment requires internet access on the system where WIN-911 is running.
 A distributed deployment makes use of the WIN-911 Mobile Hub which acts as a proxy to the Azure cloud services.

 This document details the deployment of WIN-911 Mobile for standalone and distributed installations using the WIN-911 Mobile Hub.